Madakhel

+Madakhel is a Pakhtoon (or Pashtoon; Pashtun) tribe hailing from Khyber Pakhtoonkhwa province formerly known as Northwest Frontier Province of Pakistan.
+Specifically, it is a subdivision of the Isazai clan within the larger Yousafzai tribe.
+The Yousafzai tribe is widely recognized as one of the largest, most important and powerful of the Pathan tribes.
+Military historian Colonel Harold Carmichael Wylly offers a personal perspective on the vast Yousafzai tribe, stating:

+"The Yousafzai is an agriculturist, generally a fine, well-limbed man of a good physique and appearance with great deal of race-pride, well dressed and cheery, while his hospitality is proverbial".

 History

 The Madakhels are from the family of The Black Mountain (Tor Ghar) Tribes.
 They are a division of the Isazai clan of the Yousafzai tribe.
 Madakhels are the descendants of Mada the son of Isa (Isazai) and the grandson of Yusuf/Yousaf/(Yousafzai).
 The Madakhels are further divided into four Sections; each Section having two or more sub-sections.